Leniolabs/promptwizard/README.md

 ### Prompt Evaluation

 1. Make sure you have the YAML file with the prompts you want to evaluate.
 The YAML file should follow the proper structure.
-If the "prompts" variable is already defined in the YAML, it will be used for evaluation.

 2. Run the package with the YAML file as an argument: